 There’s a lot of talk about possession style football [soccer]… To possess the ball you need to know how to switch the field.
-There are different ways, but the most common is using the defenders.
+There are different ways, but the most common is using your defenders.
 Whether in the defensive or middle third, the defenders can switch the field by either playing through the center back or mid.
 Another option is hitting a long ball from left to right or vice versa.
 If players are not encouraged or taught it won’t happen much.
-When in the attacking third you could also switch the field, but it’s not as common – unless it’s a very skillful team.
+When in the attacking third you could also switch the field, but it’s not as common – unless it’s a very skillful & patient team.
 Most teams in the attacking third are crossing or playing through balls.

 Player positions who switch the field most

-Every position allows it and plays a key role.
-Some the center mid and backs get more touches just because they link to both sides.
+With a possession team, the center mid and backs get more touches because they link both sides.

 The outside players off the ball movement is vital in staying wide because it opens up space in the middle.